CoSy: Evaluating Textual Explanations of Neurons: Evaluating Explanation Methods

+For generating explanations with the explanation methods, we use a subset of 50,000 images from the training dataset on which the models were trained.
+For evaluation with \method, we use the corresponding validation datasets the models were pre-trained on as the control dataset.
+Additionally, for CLIP-Dissect, we define concept labels by combining the 20,000 most common English words with the corresponding dataset labels.
+For INVERT we set the compositional length of the explanation as $L=1$, where $L \in \mathbb{N}$.
+For more details on compute resources, refer to Appendix~\ref{sec:resources}.

-Results of the evaluation can be found in Table \ref{tab:method-comparison-second2last-layer}.
-Overall, INVERT achieves the highest AUC scores across all models and datasets, except for the \texttt{ResNet18} applied to ImageNet where CLIP-Dissect achieves a similar score.
+Results of the evaluation can be found in Table~\ref{tab:method-comparison-second2last-layer}.
+Overall, INVERT achieves the highest AUC scores across all models and datasets, except for \texttt{DINO ViT-S/8} and \texttt{ResNet18} applied to ImageNet, where CLIP-Dissect achieves a higher or similar score.
 Also across other models and datasets, CLIP-Dissect demonstrates consistently good results.
 Since INVERT optimizes AUC in explanation generation, it may be biased towards AUC in our evaluation, leading to higher scores.
 MILAN generally performs poorly, with an average AUC below 0.65 across all tasks, indicating performance close to random guessing.
-This is somewhat expected since MILAN works with convolutional neurons.
 MILAN tends to generate highly abstract explanations, such as ``white areas'', ``nothing'' or ``similar patterns''.
 These abstract concepts are particularly challenging for a text-to-image model to generate accurately, likely contributing significantly to the low scores of MILAN.
 Contrary to the AUC scores, the MAD scores suggest that CLIP-Dissect outperforms INVERT for convolutional neural networks applied to both datasets.
 Nonetheless, in these cases, INVERT concepts also achieve consistently high scores.
 Otherwise, we find similar outcomes for both metrics $\Psi$, with MILAN achieving poor scores in all experimental settings.